-New educators want to do the right thing - and a helping hand is what is needed.
-40 million Americans have student loan debt.
-More student loans are in delinquency than mortgages, credit cards, and auto loans.
-Studies show seven out of 10 college graduates left school owing an average of $29,400 each in student loans as the average cost of a four-year public university education jumps from approximately $9,000 per year as little as 10 years ago to to nearly $22,000 per semester.
+New educators want to do the right thing and WVEA wants to do right by aspiring teachers.
+We're here to help with resources and support.
+After all, 40 million Americans have student loan debt.
+Studies show seven out of 10 college graduates owe an average of $29,400 each in student loans as the average cost of a four-year public university education jumps from approximately $9,000 per year as little as 10 years ago to to nearly $22,000 per semester.

 Want to know more?
 Find out more about reducing you student loan payments by checking out the resources below.

 Income Based Repayment ties the size of your monthly loan payment to your income and family size.
-Learn more at nea.org/home/60700.htm.
+Learn more here.

 Public Service Loan Forgiveness

 You may qualify for public service loan forgiveness after 10 years or 120 qualifying payments.
 Got questions?
-Read the FAQs: nea.org/ home/60605.htm.
+Learn more here.

 What are the biggest things educators don’t know about their loans?